 Android supports multiple users on a single Android device by separating user accounts and application data.
-For instance, parents may allow their children to use the family tablet, or a critical response team might share a mobile device for on-call duty.
+For instance, parents may allow their children to use the family tablet, a family can share an automobile, or a critical response team might share a mobile device for on-call duty.

 Android uses the following terms when describing Android users and accounts.